withastro/docs/src/pages/en/guides/cms/storyblok.md

 ### Prerequisites

 1. A Storyblok space - For this tutorial, we recommend using a new space.
-If you already have a space with bloks, feel free to use them, but you will need to modify the code to match the blok names.
+If you already have a space with bloks, feel free to use them, but you will need to modify the code to match the blok names and content types.

-2. An Astro project integraded with Storyblok - See integrating with Astro for instructions on how to set up the integration.
+2. An Astro project integraded with Storyblok - See [integrating with Astro](#integrating-with-astro) for instructions on how to set up the integration.

 ### Creating a blok library

-To create our bloks, go to the Storyblok app and click on the **Block Library** tab.
+To create bloks, go to the Storyblok app and click on the **Block Library** tab.
 Click on <kbd>+ New blok</kbd> button and create the following bloks:

 1. `blogPost` - A content type blok with the following fields:
     - `title` - A text field